saymrwulf/tensorflow/notes.md

 2024-09-09T02:16:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (tensorflow) 2024-09-26T06:52:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (tensorflow) 2024-09-26T02:17:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (tensorflow)
+2003 paper) (tensorflow) 2024-09-26T02:17:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (tensorflow) 2024-09-26T21:07:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (tensorflow)